 Set up controls to protect your company from payroll fraud and other kinds of small business fraud cases.
 Here are some things you should do to secure payroll at your business.

 1. Establish checks and balances

-If you pass along responsibilities to employees, you need to make sure you don’t entrust everything with one employee.
+If you pass along responsibilities to employees, you must ensure you don’t entrust everything to one employee.
 You should have different employees set up new hires, process payroll, and handle accounting duties.
 And, you should have more than one employee doing each task to make sure they are honest.

 Keep an eye on employees who have access to account numbers and payroll checks, too.
 These employees could fabricate ghost employees and falsify wages.
 You especially need to pay attention if you only have one employee who handles payroll at your small business.

 Don’t allow payroll department employees to generate their own paychecks.
 They might add overtime wages when processing payroll.
 Run payroll for them or rotate responsibilities within a department.

 Action by whistleblowers is a common and effective way that employers discover fraud in the workplace.
 The report found that 30% of small businesses detect fraud by receiving tips.

 Establishing a special phone number for tips and a clear procedure for reporting suspected fraud is a good investment in fraud protection.
 Employees who report suspicious behavior may mitigate losses more quickly than if the fraud goes on undetected for years.

 As a business owner, you might not be able to see every detail that goes on in your business.
 But employees are most likely in a better position to spot payroll fraud red flags.